navigating-the-darkweb/navigating-the-darkweb/docs/chapter3_i2p.rst

 Check your Eepsite
 ------------------
-Now, we need to find the URL of our hidden service, which is available from the console [#]_ by clicking on the “I2P tunnels” link.
-If i2pd detects your web server, the address should appear under the “Server tunnels” section, as shown below.
+Now, we need to find the URL of our hidden service, which is available from the console [#]_ by clicking the **I2P tunnels** link.
+If i2pd detects your web server, the address should appear under the **Server tunnels** section, as shown below.

 .. figure:: images/image92.png
    :width: 800